Commercialization and New Product Development Internship offered by Recompute in conjunction with UHGBC

 Recompute is the world’s first sustainable production computer system, originating from the UH Industrial Design Program and based in Houston, TX.
 Recompute is seeking four driven, clever and resourceful students to be part of a collaborative team, which will have first hand opportunity working at an eco-friendly technology manufacturing business.
 If selected for the team, you will be responsible to work as a group to take Recompute to the next level of larger commercialization potential.
 Team members will be responsible to run the multi-faceted aspects of the company: managing the website, developing business relationships, marketing, sales, manufacturing, supply chain, technical support, as well as new product development.
 In a nut shell: Doing what it takes to grow the product and company on a daily basis.

 Upon the completion of the Internship, students will receive course credit with the potential continuation from internship to a full time position as well as tuition assistance.
+There are also opportunities for profit-sharing, company equity and a tuition stipend.
 This is an investment in sweat equity, bridging the gap between academia and the real world with applied business knowledge in regards to marketing, design and manufacturing.
 Interns are expected to be goal driven, self motivated and willing to make things happen.

 Brief History of Recompute: